making-data-science-count/intro-to-r/README.md

 ## Thank you

-Thank you to [Josh Rosenberg](https://github.com/jrosen48/) and [Emily Bovee](https://github.com/emilybovee) for developing the workshop this workshop is adapted from: https://github.com/jrosen48/MTSU-workshop
+Thank you to [Joshua Rosenberg](https://github.com/jrosen48/) and [Emily Bovee](https://github.com/emilybovee) for developing the workshops this workshop is adapted from: https://github.com/jrosen48/MTSU-workshop and https://github.com/jrosen48/MSU-workshop-2019

 ## Acknowledgments